-Please keep children home when they show signs of illness such as nausea vomiting or fever.
-Colds or upper respiratory infections should be watched with particular care since almost any communicable disease may begin with a cough or cold symptom.
+Please keep students home when they show signs of illness such as nausea, vomiting and/or fever.
+Cold and upper respiratory symptoms should be monitored with particular care as many communicable diseases may begin with a cough or cold like symptoms putting the rest of the students and staff at a high risk of infection.